GuanghanWu/CCI_CodingTwo_4Labs/README.md

 //Open Framework(C++)

 ## Third : "ThreeNewPythonChallenges"
-//python and html
+//Python and HTML
 Init you need use python to tackle this problems

 ## Fourth : "AIArtImages"
-//python and html
+//Python and HTML